Goals

 Submission Details

 Submitted papers must not substantially overlap with papers that have been published or that have been simultaneously submitted to a journal or a conference with proceedings.
-Submissions should be at most 20 pages long, including the bibliography and well-marked appendices, and should follow the LNCS style.
+Submissions for full papers should be at most 16 pages long, excluding bibliography and appendices and 20 pages in total, and for short papers 7 pages excluding bibliography and appendices and 11 pages in total, and should follow the LNCS style.
 Submissions should not be anonymized.
 Submissions are to be made to the submission web site.
 Only pdf files will be accepted.
 Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 LaTeX templates for Springer’s proceedings are also available in Overleaf.
-Like in all previous editions of CyberICPS, it is expected that the conference proceedings will be published in the LNCS series.
+The conference proceedings will be published in the LNCS series.
 Submissions not meeting these guidelines risk rejection without consideration of their merits.
 Papers must be received by the submission deadline listed below (11:59 p.m.
 American Samoa time).
 Authors of accepted papers must guarantee that their papers will be presented at the workshop.

 Licence to Publish form